rust-lang/cargo/doc/book/src/reference/workspaces.md

 Specifying a workspace dependency is similar to [package dependencies][specifying-dependencies] except:
 - Dependencies from this table cannot be declared as `optional`
 - [`features`][features] declared in this table are additive with the `features` from `[dependencies]`
+- `default-features` declared on a package dependency overrides the value set here in Edition 2024 packages (requires Rust 1.99+).
+Before Rust 1.99, or in earlier editions, package-level `default-features = false` may be ignored or rejected unless the workspace dependency also disables default features.

 You can then [inherit the workspace dependency as a package dependency][inheriting-a-dependency-from-a-workspace]